James-Yu/external-file-card/README.md

 If the note is opened on mobile platforms, this plugin will not try to locate the file, but instead render the following card
 <br /><img src="./images/on_mobile.png" width="300px" />

-### Inline link
+### Inline file link

 If instead of a card, an inline link is required, this plugin also handles Obsidian URIs in the format of `obsidian://ef#file.pdf` and `obsidian://extfile#file.pdf`.
 Note that the hash `#` cannot be omitted, and the file name or partial path should follow the hash.
+Additionally, spaces in file names should be encoded with `%20`, e.g., `obsidian://ef#a%20file.pdf` for `a file.pdf`.

 These two URIs work similar to other URLs, i.e., you can use syntax like `[This is the file](obsidian://ef#file.pdf)` to create a link to the external file.
 Clicking on the link will open the file with the default application.

 Similar to code block cards, the link won't do anything on mobile platforms.

+### Insert code block card or inline file link by command

+You can first copy-paste / type the file name in the Obsidian editor and select it.
+Then use `Insert external file card` command to surround it with `ef` code block, or `Insert external file link` command to transform it into `[file.pdf](obsidian://ef#file.pdf)`.
+The latter command also automatically encodes the file name to make it a valid URI.

 ## Where are the files?